As an iPhone user, you may have seen a small half moon (crescent moon) icon next to your text messages. It may confuse you and makes you wonder:

 Now that you know what the crescent moon on iPhone means, time to get rid of it.
 Removing the crescent moon icon on your iPhone is fast and simple.

-Option 2: Go to your iPhone settings, tap “Do Not Disturb”.
+Option 2: Go to your iPhone settings, and tap “Do Not Disturb.”
 Move the slider on the right to the off position (light gray).
-You’ll have many options to choose from such as schedule a time period.
+You’ll have many options to choose from, such as scheduling a time period.

 How do I get rid of the moon next to my text messages?

-You could also swipe left on the conversation (without actually open it up) and tap “Hide Alerts” on the right.
+You could also swipe left on the conversation (without actually opening it up) and tap “Hide Alerts” on the right.